GospelSounders/adventhymnals/content/02.christ-in-song/02.001-100/07.061-070/02.What-Will-You-Do-With-Jesus/docs.md

 Look on the fields white already to harvest,
 Who now is willing to toil with the few?
 What will you do for the dear Saviour Jesus?
 Lo, He is waiting, He calls for you!

-Chorus:
-What will you do with the King call'd Jesus?
-What, oh, what will you do with Jesus?
-He waits to bless all who humbly confess
-Faith in His blood and righteousness.
+[Chorus]

 3.
 What will you do with the King called Jesus,